 Mistaken Logic

 Logic is how humans understand the universe.
 It is the language translated from math.
-Logic is how a human being communicates to another human being why something works or doesn’t work.
-If logic is used correctly, then the argument is made and can’t be refuted other than by feelings or faith, which are both illogical.
+Logic is how a human being communicates to another human being why something works or doesn’t.
+If logic is used correctly, the argument is made and can’t be refuted other than by feelings or faith, which are illogical.

-In the age of online communication, the use of logic has taken a backseat.
+In the age of online communication, logic has taken a backseat.
 People rely much more heavily on how they feel about a subject or what they have faith in.
-Rather than have a reasonable logical debate about a subject, pictures, videos and words are combined to stir feelings and either force people to question their faith or strengthen it.
+Rather than having a reasonable, logical debate about a topic, pictures, videos, and words are combined to stir feelings and force people to question their faith or strengthen it.

-When logic is used incorrectly, it is refer to as a logical fallacy.
-This means the logic is not being used.
-The literal math does not add up in an argument.
-People try to figure out equations to back up their feelings or beliefs, but usually it does not.
+When logic is used incorrectly, it is referred to as a logical fallacy.
+This means logic is not being used.
+Literal math does not add up in an argument.
+People try to figure out equations to back up their feelings or beliefs, but usually, it does not.

 Carl Sagan has a set of rules he suggests using when trying to find the logic in something: